martinthomson/sdp-uks/draft-thomson-avtcore-sdp-uks.md

 ## Limits on Attack Feasibility

-DTLS-SRTP depends on the integrity of session signaling.
+The use of TLS with SDP depends on the integrity of session signaling.
 Assuming signaling integrity limits the capabilities of an attacker in several ways.
 In
 particular:

 1. An attacker can only modify the parts of the session signaling for a session